County Fight Contested

 • City council unanimously reaffirmed sanctuary status

-• Legal question: Whether city can legally prohibit federal enforcement on city property
+• Legal question: Whether city can legally prohibit federal enforcement on city property; resolution form (vs. binding ordinance) limits enforceability — California Globe characterized it as primarily symbolic

 Front 3: ACLU Challenge to Home Depot Raid